harinath0906/Object-Detection-using-PyTorch/README.md

-# Object Detection using PyTorch
+# Wheat Head Detection using PyTorch

 This is a PyTorch implementation of FasterRCNN using Resnet50 backbone.
 We will also leverage the pretrained model available in PyTorch.
 Additional reading: https://arxiv.org/abs/1506.01497